MoleMan1024/audiowagon/docs/index.markdown

 ## How do I report an issue?

-If you encounter any issues, please let me know so I can fix them.
+If you encounter any issues, first read this page and the [FAQ]({{ site.baseurl }}{% link faq.markdown %}).
+If that does not help, please let me know, I will try to fix the issue.
 If possible provide all of the following info to me at my email (see below, or you can use [GitHub](https://github.com/MoleMan1024/audiowagon/issues)):

 - What happened?
 Describe ALL steps that you did EXACTLY.
 Please mention even minor details (e.g. did you leave/enter